chadek/tec_test/README.md

 	sudo service mongodb start

-After mongoDB installation and service started, verify that service is running by running **"mongo"** command and you should see **"connecting to: mongodb://127.0.0.1:27017"** if it's working properly.
+After mongoDB installation and service started, check that service is running by running **"mongo"** command and you should see **"connecting to: mongodb://127.0.0.1:27017"** if it's working properly.

-    Clone this git repository and dowload dependencies by running "npm install" in the project folder
+    Clone this git repository and download dependencies by running "npm install" in the project folder.

 ### Optionnal:

 Video treatments are done with ffmpeg tool.
-Installing it with right codecs is a bit tricky so I added a static build of it into this project (locate in /bin).
+Installing it with right codecs is a bit tricky.
+So I added a static build of it into this project (locate in /bin).

 To get the original version: wget http://ffmpeg.gusari.org/static/64bit/ffmpeg.static.64bit.latest.tar.gz

-To know more about how I proceed, refer to this link : https://buzut.fr/installer-ffmpeg-et-encoder-pour-html5/ You can also build ffmpeg from source but it's pain or use brew to install it but brew comes with a lot of (useless) librairies and tools.
+To know more about how I proceed, refer to this link : https://buzut.fr/installer-ffmpeg-et-encoder-pour-html5/ You can also build ffmpeg from source but it's a pain or use brew to install it but brew comes with a lot of (useless) librairies and tools.

-If you want to use your own ffmpeg bin edit /bin/cron_task.sh and set the path to your ffmpeg bin in ffmpeg variable (line 21).
+If you want to use your own ffmpeg bin, edit **/bin/cron_task.sh** and set the path to your ffmpeg bin in ffmpeg variable (line 21).

 ffmpeg install build sources: http://wiki.razuna.com/display/ecp/FFmpeg+Installation+for+Ubuntu